boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### KPI column measure filtering

-The KPI column can be filtered based on the measure values bind to the KPI.
-You can set measure filter by clicking the filter icon button, which will open the Measure Filter dialog from where you can specify the column and the condition for filtering the data showcased.
+The KPI column can be filtered based on the measure values bound to the KPI.
+You can set measure filter by clicking the filter icon button, which will open the Measure Filter dialog from where you can specify the column and the condition for filtering the showcased data.

 ![Filter icon](/static/assets/visualizing-data/visualization-widgets/images/grid/filter-icon.png)